dthxe/agentic_esolang_eval/README.md

   ```
   - Usage: After building, you can run Rhokell code with `./target/release/rhokell path/to/file.rhk`

-## Overview

-This project provides a framework for evaluating the performance of esoteric programming languages on standard programming benchmarks.
-Instead of generating code with language models, this repository focuses on evaluating pre-written code files, making it suitable for comparing different code generation approaches or manual implementations.

 ## Supported Languages

 - **0815**: A queue-based esoteric language with 3 registers